Course Catalog

 5 units

-We are everyday confronted with countless expectations of obedience - at home, work, while studying or at worship; with parents, teachers, the police.
+We are everyday confronted with countless expectations of obedience—at home, work, while studying or at worship; with parents, teachers, the police.
 Some demands are formal and public, others are informal, unwritten norms, or habitual codes of conduct.
 Basic observation of the vast range of rules, norms, and codes that demand compliance invites a range of questions, from a diverse set of perspectives.
 In response to this challenge, this course examines the theory and practice of disobedience across a range of time periods and contexts.
-We'll consider examples of conscientious objection, riots, strikes, direct action and the like, ultimately seeking to answer: why and how do people disobey?
+Course considers examples of conscientious objection, riots, strikes, direct action and the like, ultimately seeking to answer: why and how do people disobey?
+(Also offered as Legal Studies 129A.
+Students cannot receive credit for both courses.)
 (General Education Code(s): TA.)

 HISC 129